 Chahino, whose right hand was covered in blood after breaking the skin on his thumb on a run that helped the Vikings hold on, completed 22-of-25 passes for a season-high 388 yards and a pair of touchdowns to Georgia commit Talyn Taylor (11 catches, 206 yards) and senior Finnegan Weppner (five catches, 102 yards).

-“He’s a stud,” Geneva coach Boone Thorgesen said of Chahino, who has thrown for 46 TDs and 3,000-plus yards this season.
+“He’s a stud,” Geneva coach Boone Thorgesen said of Chahino, who has thrown for 46 touchdowns and 3,000-plus yards this season.
 “He’s carried us, made all the right decisions.
 Very proud of the kid.”

-“Our defense deserves all the credit in the world,” Thorgesen said. “[Cary-Grove] is a juggernaut for a reason, they’re in this position every year.
+“Our defense deserves all the credit in the world,” Thorgesen said. “[Cary-Grove] is a juggernaut for a reason.
+They’re in this position every year.
 To be able to stop them on two [extra-point tries], what an unbelievable job.”

 Seaburg had no hesitation as to what the Trojans would do.